emqx/emqx-docs/en_US/admin/cli.md

 `emqx ctl topics`

-This command is previously (in 4.x releses) known as the `routes` command.
+This command is previously (in 4.x releases) known as the `routes` command.
 It's to list/describe subscribed topics (or topic filters) in the cluster.

 :::warning